jpdagnano/groupomania/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-Be careful : don't forget to type npx nodemon on backend to connect the database
+Be careful : don't forget to type npx nodemon on backend to connect the database (port 3001)

 ### `npm test`